co-cart/cocart-api-reference-docs/source/includes/_knowledge-base.md

 <img src="images/github.svg" width="20" height="20" alt="GitHub Mark Logo"> [Edit on GitHub](https://github.com/co-cart/co-cart-docs/blob/master/source/includes/cocart-v1/_knowledge-base.md)

+## Cart returns empty after adding items.
+Why? ##

+As a guest customer, this is normally because the framework your using does not support cookies so it is unable to read the required cookie to load the cart on the next API request.

+[Read this guide on how to create a cart](https://cocart.xyz/how-to-create-a-cart/?utm_medium=docs.cocart.xyz&utm_source=docs&utm_content=cocart-docs) and keep using the same one.

+If the cart returns empty while your authenticated then contact me so that I may be able to help.

+## I added several products but only 1 item returns in cart.
+Why? ##

+As a guest customer, this is possibly because you did not store the cart key after the first item was added  and set it on future API requests.
+So all your seeing is the last item added to the cart.

+[Read this guide on how to create a cart](https://cocart.xyz/how-to-create-a-cart/?utm_medium=docs.cocart.xyz&utm_source=docs&utm_content=cocart-docs) and keep using the same one.

+## Can I create and update a cart without cookies? ##

+Yes you can.
+[See cart key section](#cart-key) for more details.

+## Where can I find the cart key? ##

+The cart key (if not manually set), can be found via a few methods.
+[See cart key section](#cart-key) for more details.

+## Why am I not seeing the X-COCART-API header returning? ##

+If this header is not returning then you need to enable CORS so that the header is exposed.
+Either enable CORS support via [the filter](index.html#filters-api-access-cors-allow-all-cross-origin-headers) or simply [install CoCart CORS plugin](https://wordpress.org/plugins/cocart-cors/) for quick activation.

 ## Where can I find a cart item key? ##

 Each item added to the cart has it's on cart item key and you will find it under the property labelled **"key"**.
 Use it to update, remove or restore an item in/from the cart.